ossf/malicious-packages/README.md

 #### Automated Sources (Coming Soon!)

-If you regularly produce high-quality, low false positive, detections and have them accumulating in a database, we can consume them as OSV from a cloud storage environment (S3, GCS).
+If you regularly produce high-quality detections with few false positives, and have them accumulating in a database, we can consume them as OSV from a cloud storage environment (S3, GCS).